Example: Offload KV cache to CPU#

 local_cpu: true

-Next, launch the vLLM server with LMCache integration.
+Launch the vLLM server with LMCache integration using environment variables.
 Here’s an example command:

 vllm serve \